JustinDFuller/justindfuller.com/content/posts/code/2023-02-11_my_javascript_style_guide.md

 ---

 JavaScript is a powerful language that I've used to successfully write complex programs.
-However, the paradigms of the community have led to projects that are difficult to understand.
+However, the paradigms of the community yield obscure, disjointed, incoherent code.

 <!--more-->

-This difficulty can be traced back to the bad influence of NPM, Babel, Webpack, The AirBnB Style Guide, and even further back to spaghetti-inducing JQuery paradigms.
+I attribute these results to the bad influence of useful tools, such as NPM, Babel, Webpack, The AirBnB Style Guide, Angular, and even further back to spaghetti-inducing JQuery paradigms.

 But, I do not want to complain about the bad habits of others.
 Instead, I want to propose a style for writing comprehensible JavaScript.

+**But first, a warning:** You are probably going to hate these suggestions.

 {{< table_of_contents >}}